dinith95/CodingBook/frontend/react.md

  - since state update needs a new object always.
  - a **new object should be created** explicitely
  - if there are multiple objects this should be done.

+### updating state of an array

+if state of array of items needs to be updated , it should be done **without modifying** the existing array.

  ### updating state using [immer](https://immerjs.github.io/immer/)